-I am a systemic therapist with a background in social work and child mental health with the NHS.
-Since I retired, I volunteer with Freedom from Torture’s Children, Young People and Families team two days a week, holding face-to face therapy sessions with children and adolescents.
+Patrick is a systemic therapist with a background in social work and child mental health with the NHS.
+Since he retired, he volunteers with Freedom from Torture’s Children, Young People and Families team two days a week, holding face-to face therapy sessions with children and adolescents.

 At present I have 15 clients, children and young people who have sought sanctuary in this country.
 Some come in once a week, others maybe just once a month.
 That’s a good sign, if someone feels that they have no need to see me each week.